 A bruise is treated with RICE (rest, ice, compress and elevate).
-Bruises are usually reabsorbed by the body but sometimes the bruise is so severe that you have a hematoma.
+Most bruises are usually reabsorbed by the body but sometimes the bruise is so severe that you have a hematoma.
 A hematoma is a large collection of blood in the injured area which may need to be surgically drained.
-Also, other possible complications with the appearance of skin bruising are blood clots or, internal bleeding or internal organ damage.
+Also, other possible complications with the appearance of skin bruising are blood clots, brain injury, bone bruises, internal bleeding or damage to your internal organs.

 While cars do not usually catch on fire after an car accident, sometimes a ruptured gas tank and a electrical spark can cause a fire.
 Burns are broken down into degrees: 1st (mild), 2nd (partial thickness burns) and 3rd (full thickness burns – the worst).
 1st and 2nd degree burns are usually treated with topical creams but 3rd degree burns may require more intense treatment like a skin graft.
 Unfortunately, pain from a burn is one of the worst pains that a accident victim can feel.
 In addition, the itching from healing skin can be unbearable.
 Burns also have a high change of infection (Via WebMD ) and can result in long term neuropathy .

 Your Car Accident Injury Claim

 Skin Injury after a car accident should be examined by a physician immediately after the accident to rule out more serious injury.
 You should take photos of the accident scene, the vehicles and your injuries as soon as possible.
 You should also take photos of your recovery process (including healing bruises, bandaging, stitches, scars, etc) with dates.
 These photos will be helpful for your accident claim.
 In addition, you should keep track of where you receive medical treatment, your prescriptions, the cost of any medical supplies that you have purchased and your missed time from work.